Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

+The differences in the benchmarking setup coupled with the variation in the simulation frameworks hinder the comparability of the reported performance of \ac{CSL} techniques from different families.
+Table \ref{tab:overview} shows inconsistencies in, e.g., the sample size regimes, i.e., using both large and small data sample sizes, in the connectivity of the simulated \ac{ER} and \ac{SF} graphs, etc. The differences in the synthetic data-generating process across studies highlight the necessity for a large-scale evaluation of \ac{CSL} techniques from different families on, among others, both graph types with comparable connectivity.\\

-In addition to the variation in the benchmarking setup and the simulation framework described above, Table \ref{tab:overview} shows that none of the 14 studies examines the performance of \ac{CSL} techniques on a nonlinear causal pattern, which can be regarded as nonidentifiable based on the assumptions described in Section \ref{subsec:SCM}.
-This highlights an important gap in the current state of research in \ac{CSL}, since in practice the identifiability of real-world nonlinear patterns cannot be guaranteed.
-This is due to the fact that the ground truth formulation of the underlying \ac{SCM} is not known prior to the modelling of the causal structure.
-Therefore, examining causal discovery results on identifiable nonlinear relationships generated with \ac{ANM}s following, e.g., \ac{GP}, Sigmoid-\ac{MLP}, Cosine and Sine based patterns as presented by \shortciteA{GranDAG,AVICI,DAGMA,NoTears_nonlinear,NoCurl}, can result into overoptimistic performance evaluation of \ac{CSL} techniques.\\
+Concerning the ground-truth \ac{SCM} utilized in the simulation process, Table \ref{tab:overview} shows that none of the 14 studies examines the performance of \ac{CSL} techniques on a nonlinear causal pattern, which can be regarded as nonidentifiable based on the assumptions described in Section \ref{subsec:SCM}.
+This highlights an important gap in the current state of research in \ac{CSL} since in practice the identifiability of real-world nonlinear patterns cannot be guaranteed.
+This is because the ground truth formulation of the underlying \ac{SCM} is not known before the modeling of the causal structure.
+Therefore, it is essential to extend the analysis of causal discovery results on identifiable nonlinear relationships generated with \ac{ANM}s following, e.g., \ac{GP}, Sigmoid-\ac{MLP}, Cosine and Sine based patterns as presented by \citet{GranDAG,AVICI,DAGMA,NoTears_nonlinear,NoCurl}, by incorporating nonidentifiable components in the data generating process.\\